NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .bash}

-And we see that our `ClassicBruschetta.md` file and respective commit have been
+And we see that our `olives.md` file and respective commit have been
 preserved in the `starters` branch.

-Now we can repeat the process for our bash script in a branch called
+Now we can repeat the process in a branch called `desserts`.
-`desserts`.

 First we must checkout the `main` branch again.
 New branches will
 include the entire history up to the current commit, and we'd like
-to keep these two tasks separate.
+to keep the two branches independent.

 ~~~
 $ git checkout main